MCT-master/mct-master.github.io/_posts_draft/2019-01-23-Portal-Jam-Oslo-Side.md

 Guitar: Jonas or Sepehr.

-#### Video from the performance
+### Videos from the performance

-In this video, you see the Oslo Side of the performance.
+In those two videos, you see the Oslo Side of the performance.
 The Trondheim side of the performance was documented in [this](https://mct-master.github.io/portal/2019/02/10/Documentation-and-recommendations-from-the-latest-Portal-Jam.html) blog post.

+#### The line up (Oslo side):

+Saxophone: Guy Sion

+Drums: Elias Sukken Andersen

+Vocals: Mari Lesteberg

+#### Line up (Trondheim side):

+Bass: Eirik Dahl

+Guitar: Jonas Bjordal

+Piano: Daniel Formo

+#### First try, without click:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/KhMig-qWRZI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+#### Second try, with click:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/7LWDRQu0FXo" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-#### Reflections
+### Reflections

-As you can see and hear in the video, we very quickly started to decrease in tempo.
+As you can see and hear in the first video, we very quickly started to decrease in tempo.
+There is a huge difference in BPM at the beginning and in the end.
+It's likely that this is because of the transmission latency in the LOLA system